greenpeace/gpes-old-en-petitions-api-emulator/README.md

 # EN old API emulator

-**This script emulates the old EN API but stores petition signups outside EN.** You can store petition data in BigQuery, SQlite or MySQL (For example Google Cloud SQL).
+**This script emulates the old EN API but stores petition signups outside Engaging.** You can store petition data in BigQuery, SQlite or MySQL (For example Google Cloud SQL).

 This script is useful if you have **legacy petitions** and need to have them running in 2019 **without changing the code** to the new API.
 With this script, in your old petitions, you might just need to change the receiving URL from `https://e-activist.com/ea-action/action` to the receiving URL your PHP server.